15 Menopausal Symptoms

 This can cause a number of additional symptoms, pain during sex, irritation when urinating, and a higher number of vaginal infections can all be expected to accompany vaginal dryness.
 Moreover, vaginal atrophy can occur as a result of vaginal dryness.
 Vaginal atrophy is the shortening of the vaginal canal, which makes it more challenging for women to engage in sexual activities.
 Vaginal dryness is an uncomfortable symptom to experience and discuss, especially with doctors and romantic partners.
 It's important to understand that it is normal to experience vaginal dryness.
 There are ways that women can work around it without having to feel ashamed of it.
 Be honest about sexual relations with any romantic partners and tell them upfront about these new circumstances and new needs.

 Much like a standard menstrual period, menopause can cause fatigue and at higher intensities.
 Feeling sluggish, lethargic, or just too tired to concentrate are all signs that a woman may be experiencing fatigue.
 Menopause can make fatigue happen more frequently and make it feel like it's lasting longer than usual.
 When estrogen and progesterone decrease in the body, the adrenal hormones, and the thyroid lose the ability to regulate cellular energy.
 Without these hormones, cellular energy cannot disperse through the body as quickly, causing fatigue.
 When fatigue hits during menopause, it can be difficult to carry on with the day.
 Fatigue intensifies in menopause, and it can have an impact on more than just concentration.
 It can affect sleep patterns and sometimes memory.
 Taking naps throughout the day to try to get over fatigue can often result in the disruption of the body's natural circadian rhythm.
-So while women may think they are combatting their fatigue by sleeping for short periods of time earlier in the day, they are actually disrupting their natural sleep patterns, which can increase the likelihood of developing or worsening insomnia.
+So while women may think they are combatting their fatigue by sleeping for short periods of time earlier in the day, they are actually disrupting their natural sleep patterns, which can increase the likelihood of developing or worsening sleep issues.

 Weight loss goals can be difficult during menopause, especially since menopause lowers metabolism.
 Weight gain for menopausal women is a common issue.
 Weight fluctuates depending on hormonal imbalances, genetic markers, diet, nutrition, exercise, and even sleep.
 However, the changes in sex hormones have an even greater effect on metabolism than women might realize.
 The relationship between estrogen and female metabolism is not entirely understood.
 However, there is a noticeable difference in women's metabolisms when estrogen is high and when it is low.
 When estrogen is low, the rate at which the body converts stored energy into working energy is also lowered.
 This means that when estrogen decreases, energy stored in fat cells remains stagnant.
 Stagnant fat cells can not only contribute to experiencing fatigue, but it can also make weight loss more difficult.
 Regular diet and light exercise can help maintain weight, but weight loss may require more extensive methods.
 Engaging in more rigorous exercise regimens may be necessary to help increase weight loss.
 Introducing probiotics into the body can also help activate metabolism in areas of the body that seem particularly slow.